-i.target targets an imagery group to a GRASS data base location name and mapset.
+Tao Wen, University of Illinois at Urbana-Champaign, Illinois i.target i.target targets an imagery group to a GRASS database location name and mapset.
 During the imagery program i.rectify, a location name and mapset are required into which to transfer the rectified file just prior to completion of the program; i.target enables the user to specify this location. i.target must be run before i.points and i.rectify.

-In interactive mode the first prompt in the program asks the user for the name of the imagery group that needs a target.
+The first prompt in the program asks the user for the name of the imagery group that needs a target.
 The imagery group must be present in the user's current mapset.

-The following menu asking for the target LOCATION NAME and MAPSET is displayed:
+The following menu asking for the target LOCATION name and MAPSET is displayed:

-Please select the target LOCATION and MAPSET for group <spot>

-CURRENT LOCATION: location CURRENT MAPSET: demo

-TARGET LOCATION: TARGET MAPSET:

-(Enter list for a list of location names or mapsets

-within a location)

-AFTER COMPLETING ALL ANSWERS, HIT <ESC> TO CONTINUE (OR <Ctrl-C> TO CANCEL i.group i.points i.rectify
+Please select the target LOCATION and MAPSET for group <spot></spot> CURRENT LOCATION: location CURRENT MAPSET: demo TARGET LOCATION: TARGET MAPSET: (Enter list for a list of location names or mapsets within a location) AFTER COMPLETING ALL ANSWERS, HIT <esc> TO CONTINUE (OR <ctrl-c> TO CANCEL</ctrl-c></esc> i.group, i.points, i.rectify i.texture